-The main difference between duties and tariffs is that the former has an immediate impact on how much a consumer pays for a given product, while the latter only bears on the producer or owner of international imports.
-Meaning the customer that has to pay import duties, while the seller must build the tax they pay at customs into their ultimate price point.
+The main difference between duties and tariffs is that the former has an immediate impact on how much a consumer pays for a given product.
+Conversely, the latter only bears on the producer or owner of international imports.
+This means that the customer that has to pay import duties, while the seller must build the tax they pay at customs into their ultimate price point.

 Duties and tariffs can also be distinguished by the distinct motivations behind each:

 Duties are regarded as an indirect tax.
-While an importer is responsible for covering import duties, they ultimately land on the consumer, theoretically making domestically-produced goods more attractive by keeping their prices lower than international competitors’.
+While an importer is responsible for covering import duties, they ultimately land on the consumer.
+Theoretically, this makes domestically-produced goods more attractive by keeping their prices lower than international competitors’.

 Tariffs are considered a direct tax.
 Depending on the politics of foreign relations, they may also be intended to protect the domestic economy (or sanction a foreign one) by making it more costly for foreign sellers to import their goods to the local marketplace.